MongoDB vs MySQL: A Comparative Study on Databases

 But your predictions didn’t go right!

-Just like the 99.999% of world organizations, your business is in a continuous flux and you’ve been doing better than expected (I’m happy for you! 🙂 ) but the time has come when it is demanding constant iterations in the way you do your business.
+Just like the 99.999% of world organizations, your business is in continuous flux and you’ve been doing better than expected (I’m happy for you! 🙂 ) but the time has come when it is demanding constant iterations in the way you do your business.
+Trust me, no company has developed great software without iterations.

-And the key to confront these challenges of today’s business is the foundation of strong and flexible data infrastructure.
+And the key to confronting these challenges of today’s business is the foundation of strong and flexible data infrastructure.

 Imagine finding a DBMS which aligns with tech goals of your organization!
 Pretty exciting, right?